fortinet/fortigate-tutorial-gcp/docs/architecture-reference.md

 2. Creating additional loopback interface and redirecting probes to it using VIPs - this solution is recommended if you create FortiGate configuration using terraform as (unlike secondary IPs) the VIPs and firewall policies can be easily created and destroyed.
 It's also recommended to use this approach if you have many public IP addresses.
 3. Forwarding probes to the backend server - this solution is not recommended as a failover of a single backend service will attempt to fail over whole firewall cluster, which in many cases will not match the FGCP status.

 [Connection Tracking](https://cloud.google.com/load-balancing/docs/internal#connection-persistence) feature of GCP load balancers (in preview at the time of writing) allows graceful failover of existing connections.
-Use it if your company policy allows using Google Compute Beta API.
+Use it if your organization policy allows using Google Compute Beta API.

 ## Peering-based hub and spoke